 - To stop Wifibooth from using your Google email account, log in to Google, go to My Account, Connected Apps & Sites, Manage Apps, and remove Wifibooth.

 If you don’t have internet connectivity at your event, don’t sweat it!
 Wifibooth’s got you covered.
 Uploading photos to Dropbox (collages and individual photos), sending Dropbox-link emails, and sending emails with photos attached now functions while your iPad is offline (version 3.3 or newer required).
 You can also create new Dropbox-enabled events while offline.
 Here are the important considerations:

 - The first time you ever enable Dropbox for any event, you must sign into Dropbox and this requires an internet connection.
 You only need to do this once.

 - The first time you set up a GMail or Google-hosted email account, you must have internet access.
 You only need to do this once.

-- To get the offline stuff to send, all you have to do is make sure your iPad has an internet connection, open WiFi Booth (it does not matter whether the app was already running or not), and make sure you’re on the main screen (ie. some event is selected — it does not matter which).
-WiFi Booth will automatically detect internet connectivity, and start sending all stored offline content from all events.
-Don’t close WiFi Booth until it is done: you can check the progress on the main screen – in the top-right corner you’ll see a little spinner, which will give you more details if you touch it.
+- To get the offline stuff to send, all you have to do is make sure your iPad has an internet connection, open Wifibooth (it does not matter whether the app was already running or not), and make sure you’re on the main screen (ie. some event is selected — it does not matter which).
+Wifibooth will automatically detect internet connectivity, and start sending all stored offline content from all events.
+Don’t close Wifibooth until it is done: you can check the progress on the start screen where you choose the event.
+Or, in the top-right corner touch the wifi icon for more details.